 But technology and hackers aren’t the only culprits here.
 We’re ignoring a bigger, underlying problem: the way society has turned women’s bodies into a commodity.

 The sad thing is, even women are playing into it when they willingly pose nude, “tasteless” or not, for magazines or websites.
 They’re allowing companies to make a profit from images of their bodies.

 Your body is nothing to be ashamed of, Bridget.
 But it’s not for profit either.
 The more of your body you purposely show off, the less people focus on who you are.
 You are not the shape of your thighs or the curves of your waist or the size of your chest.
 You are more than that.
-And when you refuse to show your body off to the world, refuse to let people see you as an object, you force them to get to know you–the girl with a personality and a sense of humor and ambition.
+And when you refuse to let people see you as an object, you force them to get to know you–the girl with a personality and a sense of humor and ambition.
 The girl who knows her body is not for public gawking.

 I hope, as you get older, you hold tighter and tighter to the knowledge that your value is not based on your body, that you are a whole human being, not an object to be enjoyed.
-And that the people who would seek to pressure you into showing a little more, being a little sexier, are not worth your time.
+And that the people who would seek to pressure you into showing a little more, being a little sexier, more of this or less of that, are not worth your time.
 Kick them in the face and run.
 (Okay, maybe not literally because you could get in trouble for that.
 But you get my meaning.)

 Wear your value, Bridget.
 Don’t let the world turn you into a commodity.
 You deserve so much more.